electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 - Audi Q6 Sportback 50 e-tron with 100kWh battery and up to approx 650km WLTP range
 - Audi Q6 Sportback 45 e-tron with 83kWh battery and up to 540 km WLTP Range

-See more details in the [variants section](variants/).
+See all details in the [Audi Q6 e-tron variants section](variants/).

 ## Exterior

 The Audi Q6 e-tron will be available in SUV and Sportback designs, just like the Audi Q4 e-tron and Audi Q8 e-tron.
-In addition, it will have a large set of available colors, and you can order it with Audi-exclusive colors.
+In addition, it has a large set of available colors, and you can order it with Audi-exclusive colors.

-Black optics and black optics plus packages will be options.
+Black optics and black optics plus packages are options.
 Same with tinted windows and a panoramic roof.

-There will be wheel options from 19 to 21 inches.

 {{< sitefiguresized thumb="models/q6-e-tron/q6exterior_1_st.jpg" width="3000" height="1999" title="Audi SQ6 e-tron" >}}

+There are currently wheel options from 19 to 21 inches.

+See all details in the [Audi Q6 e-tron exterior section](exterior/).

 ## Interior

 The Audi Q6 e-tron will be available with different seat options.
 From standard seats, sports seats, and comfort seats.
 Some with the possibility of ventilation and massage.
 It will also be available with an animal-free interior and a full leather interior with different colors.
 An s-line interior will also be an option.

 {{< sitefiguresized thumb="models/q6-e-tron/interior/interior_5_st.jpg" width="3000" height="2249" title="Audi Q6 interior" >}}